 This postcard shows a horse tram of the North Metropolitan Tramways Company at its terminus at Manor Park in East London, with an electric tram of East Ham Corporation in the background.
 The route shown ran along Romford Road from Green Street, West Ham, and was the last one operated by the company.
 The card was in the "Local Views Series" published around 1906 by H. A. Nelson of East Ham (a stationers and tobacconists shop at 20 High Street), and most probably printed in Germany.
 Our example was posted on 26th July 1907 from Manor Park to an address in Montaubon, France.
 It looks as if the original photograph for this card had a horse in front of the tram, which the publisher has edited out so as to make his postcard look more modern, something which occurred on other similar horse tram views.

 The small view (below) is an extract from an undivided back card by Stengel & Co of London, printed in Dresden, and posted on 24th March 1904.
-The scene can be accurately dated to 1904 as the North Metropolitan horse tram is still in service, but the overhead is in place for the replacement West Ham electric trams.
-This is just beyond the western terminus of the final North Metropolitan route as shown in our main view.
+This is at the Princess Alice junction looking east on the final North Metropolitan route as shown in our main view.
+The scene can be accurately dated to early 1904 as the North Metropolitan horse tram is still in service, but the overhead is in place for the new West Ham electric trams from the Princess Alice to Green Street, which started on 5th October 1904.

 The North Metropolitan Tramways was the largest horse car system in London and one of the most important in Britain, operating in the area to the north-east of the city.
 The first route opened on 9th May 1870 between Whitechapel Church and Bow Bridge, later being extended though to Aldgate in the west and to Stratford, Leytonstone and Manor Park in the east.
 The system expanded at a rapid rate into areas of Essex and Middlesex, and in 1891 took over the North London steam tramway, converting it to horse traction.
 After its acquisition by the London County Council in 1897, the operation of the London Street Tramways was transferred to the North Metropolitan.
 At its maximum the network was nearly 57 miles in length, operating over 700 horse trams with several thousand horses.